gizmecano/grav-theme-hereditor/README.md

 ## Configuration

+### Images

 Basically, the _Hereditor_ theme is arranged to use two images:

-1. `logo`: used into default page and to link toward homepage (but also as basic shortcut icon)
+1. `logo`: used into default page and to link toward homepage (but also as basic shortcut icon): this is an image that represents the website (should not exceed a size close to 300px × 300px)
-2. `author.image`: set as illustration in the mini-bio
+2. `author.image`: set as illustration in the mini-bio: this is an image that represents the author (should not exceed a size close to 300px × 300px)

 These images have to be defined in your `/your/site/grav/user/config/site.yaml` file, such as: